-Parking has become challenging in Whistler Village and it is good to have a plan before you arrive.
+Parking has become challenging at Whistler and it is good to have a plan before you arrive.
 You are no longer allowed to leave your vehicle in the public pay lots for over 24 hours.
-Some hotels will let you pay to park in their lots while on the Spearhead for their nightly rate (US $20-30 per night).
+Some hotels will let you pay to park in their lots.
+More information about overnight parking can be found on the Spearhead Huts Society page HERE.

 On this 3-day trip you will meet your guide early on the first day, so most people need to find accommodations for the night before the trip.
 There are many hotels in Whistler so the choices are wide open.
 Make sure you inquire about parking during your stay and leaving your vehicle in their lot while you are on the traverse.
 Another option is to stay in Squamish the night before.
 Check out the Sea to Sky Hotel, located about 3 miles north of the Squamish downtown area.